 where the training data $\{(\theta_i, x_i)\}_{i=1}^N$ is sampled from the joint probability density $p(\theta, x)=p(\theta)p(x|\theta)$.
 After training, given the observation $x_o$, the posterior $p(\theta|x_o)$ can be approximated by $q_{F(x_o, \phi)}(\theta)$.

-Since our aim is to conduct conditional density estimation at $x_o$, it is essential to utilize a proposal distribution $\tilde{p}(\theta)$ that provides more informative priors regarding $x_o$ in comparison to the prior distribution $p(\theta)$.
-After initializing $\tilde{p}(\theta)$ as $p(\theta)$, we then want the approximation of $p(\theta|x_o)$ to serve as a good proposal in the following simulation.
-This conditional density estimation with adaptively chosen proposal is called \textit{sequential neural posterior estimation} (SNPE).
-However, after replacing $p(\theta,x)$ with $\tilde{p}(\theta,x) = \tilde{p}(\theta)p(x|\theta)$ in \eqref{eq:npe}, it is observed that $q_{F(x,\phi)}(\theta)$ approximates the \textit{proposal posterior}:
+Since we aim to conduct conditional density estimation at $x_o$, it is essential to utilize a proposal $\tilde{p}(\theta)$ that is more informative regarding $x_o$ than the prior $p(\theta)$.
+After initializing $\tilde{p}(\theta)$ as $p(\theta)$, we then want the approximation of $p(\theta|x_o)$ to serve as a good candidate for the proposal in subsequent simulations.
+This conditional density estimation with an adaptively chosen proposal is called \textit{sequential neural posterior estimation} (SNPE).
+However, after replacing $p(\theta,x)$ with $\tilde{p}(\theta,x) = \tilde{p}(\theta)p(x|\theta)$ in \eqref{eq:npe}, it is observed that $q_{F(x,\phi)}(\theta)$ approximates the \textit{proposal posterior}